dog at vet

 Your pet may not be sick enough to be seen by an emergency vet right away, but they still need something more urgent.
 With most vets, you need to book days in advance, that is where GoodVets Urgent Care Service comes in.

-The best part is Everyone has access to these services, even if GoodVets is not your primary veterinarian.
-However, it is important to remember that if your pet is having an emergency and GoodVets is fully booked, take your vet to a 24 hr emergency veterinarian.
+The best part is everyone has access to these services, even if GoodVets is not your primary veterinarian.
+However, it is important to remember that if your pet is having an emergency and GoodVets is fully booked, take your pet to a 24 hr Emergency Veterinarian.
+You can learn more about GoodVet’s Urgent Care services here.

 Leave a Comment